Case Studies

 The task at hand

-In 2006, the primary challenge was implementing this major change across 5 countries within Europe with people who were VERY resistant to this change due to being used to working with SAP and within that environment.
+The primary challenge was implementing this major change across 5 countries within Europe with people who were VERY resistant to this change due to being used to working with SAP and within that environment.
 The training involved 200 people.

 Results

-• Luminous worked within their Luxembourg division and trained various people using French and German trainers to support the project which rolled out software using a multiple language interface across 5 countries in Europe.
+• Adele worked within their Luxembourg division and trained various people using French and German trainers to support the project which rolled out software using a multiple language interface across 5 countries in Europe.

 Background

-The Global Technology Company we worked with is amongst the growing band of internationally active major corporates who commenced a project in September 2003 to reduce the overall levels of group debt.
+The Global Technology Company we worked with is amongst the growing band of internationally active major corporates who commenced a project to reduce the overall levels of group debt.
 There was a major disconnect between the sales and financing operations and this was the core issue identified as being largely responsible for the blockages which had built up in the system.
 The sales force’s focus on collection and customer service issues was minimal as there was no incentive or targets linked to cash collection.
 The collection department, meanwhile, was suffering from a lack of morale and know-how following a restructuring and reduction in headcount.
 The company lacked a formalised process by which sales and finance could discuss and resolve credit issues.

 The task at hand

-In September 2003, it was identified that a new piece of software could address these challenges.
+It was identified that a new piece of software could address these challenges.
 Interest expense could be cut by 50% through a 46 day reduction in Days Sales Outstanding (DSO).
 Accounts Receivable could also be reduced by €21-€25 million.
 Transaction processing costs could be reduced by the introduction of effective processes and systems, while improved knowledge would support customer requirements.
 Write-off levels could be reduced along with the dispute cycle time and the volume of disputes over the long term.
 Finally customer retention could be increased.

 All this was imminently achievable BUT getting the people on board and facilitating this change, would be a challenge AND all the work and training had to be done in Italian!